Filmmaking - BA (Hons)

 Our cutting edge BA (Hons) Filmmaking degree course will develop your skills across key filmmaking debates and practice conventions.
 You will be taught by noted film scholars and established practitioners, who will provide their knowledge of international film criticism and filmmaking perspectives.

-The course is part of Birmingham City University’s Film Futures suite, designed to develop graduates with the theory, practice and industry trends that will enable them to succeed in a rapidly changing film environment.
+The course is designed to equip graduates with the theory, practice and industry trends that will enable them to succeed in a rapidly changing film environment.

 What's covered in this course?

 The course considers of a wide range of filmmaking conventions, from theory, practice and industry perspectives.
-Not only will you gain an understanding of Hollywood cinema conventions (from silent cinema to modern blockbuster spectaculars), but you will apply these storytelling techniques to a variety of production scenarios.
-As well as looking at American filmmaking conventions, you will also be introduced to other international traditions of cinema that range from European perspectives of documentary to Bollywood film and beyond.
+Not only will you gain an understanding of Hollywood cinema conventions (from silent movies to modern blockbuster spectaculars), you will apply these to a variety of production scenarios and be enriched by exploring international film storytelling techniques.

 A key focus of the course will be on the aesthetic and creative aspects of filmmaking, with consideration being given to both mainstream and experimental modes of film creation, as well as how these traditions are mediated by differing production and postproduction techniques.
 Whilst theoretical and practice based considerations of filmmaking techniques remains a central focus to the the award, the course also provides modules on on film festival programming and film entrepreneurship, which help provide core skills relevant to the film industry.